-Removing clauses 3.3.15 to 3.3.17
+Remove clauses 3.3.15 to 3.3.17 of the EDB IMs

-10.3 Clauses 3.3.15 to 3.3.17 of the EDB IM relate to the calculation of annual incremental changes and adjustment term for the CPP regulatory period, determination of the amount to be taken into account as a recoverable cost and calculating gains and losses after a catastrophic event.
+- 10.5 Clauses 3.3.15 to 3.3.17 of the EDB IMs relate to the calculation of annual incremental changes and adjustment term for the CPP regulatory period, the determination of the amount to be taken into account as a recoverable cost and calculating gains and losses after a catastrophic event. - 10.6 These provisions were introduced into the EDB IMs as part of the 2015-2020 EDB DPP.
+However, as the Orion 2014-2019 CPP was already in effect, we needed to retain these provisions (and associated definitions) for the IRIS provisions which continued to apply for Orion. - 10.7 As these clauses will no longer apply after 1 April 2025, we proposed in our draft decision to remove these clauses with effect from this date.

-Those definitions include: actual controllable opex; allowed controllable opex; forecast CPI for IRIS transitional provision; incremental adjustment term; and inflation rate.
+132 Those definitions include: actual controllable opex; allowed controllable opex; forecast CPI for IRIS transitional provision; incremental adjustment term; and inflation rate.